Archaeology: First excavations

 One of the first sites to undergo archaeological excavation was Stonehenge and other megalithic monuments in England.
 John Aubrey (1626–1697) was a pioneer archaeologist who recorded numerous megalithic and other field monuments in southern England.
 He was also ahead of his time in the analysis of his findings.
 He attempted to chart the chronological stylistic evolution of handwriting, medieval architecture, costume, and shield-shapes.

 Excavations were also carried out by the Spanish military engineer Roque Joaquín de Alcubierre in the ancient towns of Pompeii and Herculaneum, both of which had been covered by ash during the Eruption of Mount Vesuvius in AD 79.
 These excavations began in 1748 in Pompeii, while in Herculaneum they began in 1738.
 The discovery of entire towns, complete with utensils and even human shapes, as well the unearthing of frescos, had a big impact throughout Europe.

 However, prior to the development of modern techniques, excavations tended to be haphazard; the importance of concepts such as stratification and context were overlooked.

-In the mid-18th century, the German Johann Joachim Winckelmann lived in Rome and devoted himself to the study of Roman antiquities and gradually acquired an unrivalled knowledge of ancient art.
+In the mid-18th century, the German Johann Joachim Winckelmann lived in Rome and devoted himself to the study of Roman antiquities, gradually acquiring an unrivalled knowledge of ancient art.
 Then, he visited the archaeological excavations being conducted at Pompeii and Herculaneum.
 He was one of the founders of scientific archaeology and first applied the categories of style on a large, systematic basis to the history of art He was one of the first to separate Greek art into periods and time classifications.
 Winckelmann has been called both "The prophet and founding hero of modern archaeology" and the father of the discipline of art history.